bhavindesai20/atlasUI/README.md

 # atlasUI

-Guided by Praveen Salitra.
+# Design and Developed By Bhavin and Guided by Praveen Salitra.

-This is an UI for FebAtlas Spring-Hibernate Based Project.
-Feel Free to Fork and Play with it.
+Bhavin Desai bhavindesai20@gmail.com

+API part is in https://github.com/bhavindesai20/febatlas